 Hon.
-David Joanasie (interpretation): Thank you, Mr. Chairman.
-And, my apologizes.
-In Clyde River, we have expedited the progress and for 2023, we will be all set to provide the types of fuels that are required and I do know that they started the work this summer.
-But, for the naphtha, we will have to do an assessment of the product.
-And, if it contaminated or otherwise we will have to decide what we are going to do with the surplus product, whether to sell it at a reduced price or make a decision on what we are going to be doing with the product.
+David Joanasie (interpretation): Thank you, Mr. Chairman, and my apologies.
+In Clyde River we have expedited the progress and for 2023, we will be all set to provide the types of fuels that are required.
+I do know that they started the work this summer, but for the naphtha, we will have to do an assessment of the product and if it contaminated or otherwise, we will have to decide what we are going to do with the surplus product, whether to sell it at a reduced price or make a decision on what we are going to be doing with the product.
 Thank you, Mr. Chairman.

 Ms. Killiktee (interpretation): Thank you.
 We will have to do an assessment of the product.
-There were people that were going out camping using the naphtha and it affected them.
-And, but I would also like to bring up the subject of propane.
-We are, my question is if you're going start using naphtha tanks and then we can purchase propane because we are starting to use more propane tanks when we are out camping and so on.
-I don't whether if propane is being sold at the other communities either through the Hamlet Council.
-But, it is just a comment Mr. Chairman.
-And, I apologize for bringing up a total new subject.
-Thank you and that's it Mr. Chairman.
+There were people that were going out camping using the naphtha and it affected them, but I would also like to bring up the subject of propane.
+My question is if you're going start using naphtha tanks and then we can purchase propane because we are starting to use more propane tanks when we are out camping and so on.
+I don't know if propane is being sold in the other communities through the hamlet council, but it is just a comment, Mr. Chairman, and I apologize for bringing up a totally new subject.
+Thank you and that's it, Mr. Chairman.

-Chairman: It's all good Ms. Killiktee.
+Chairman: It's all good, Ms. Killiktee.
 That's why we are here.
 Mr. Anavilok.
-Sorry my misunderstanding I thought it was just a comment.
+Sorry my misunderstanding; I thought it was just a comment.
 Minister Joanasie.

 Hon.
 David Joanasie (interpretation): Thank you, Mr. Chairman.
-That was brought up by the Member for Aivilik in regards to propane tanks.
-They are not bought by the petroleum products division but they are being sold at the local retail outlets.
+That was brought up by the Member for Aivilik in regard to propane tanks.
+They are not bought by the Petroleum Products Division, but they are being sold at the local retail outlets.
 Thank you, Mr. Chairman.